gloreea/project-4/README.md

 Overview
 ________________
 Vibefest is a unique social media platform designed exclusively for festival goers.
 With its integration of ChatGPT, the app provides personalized recommendations and suggestions to enhance the festival experience for users.
-Whether they're seeking information about upcoming festivals, connecting with fellow festival goers, or exploring new music genres, Festival Connect offers a seamless and engaging platform for the festival community.
+Whether they're seeking information about upcoming festivals, connecting with fellow festival goers, or exploring new music genres, Vibefest offers a seamless and engaging platform for the festival community.

 Technologies Used
 _________________